Get the 411 on the Taurus pistol recall here so you can take the necessary steps in case you own one!

 No doubt, this was a big blow to the ailing gun manufacturer who just can’t seem to get their act together in producing decent and reliable semi-automatic pistols.

-What Are Semi-Automatic Pistols?
-They are pistols that fire a bullet with each trigger pull, then prepares another discharge right after.
+What Is A Semi-Automatic Pistol?
+It is a pistol that fires a bullet with each trigger pull, then prepares another discharge right after.

 At the time, some have estimated the total cost for the company to be somewhere near the 50 million dollar mark.